-SILEX-LBE is the Information System for the LBE UR Experiment in Narbonne, the aim of which is to ensure the data management for on-line monitoring of dry or liquid degradation processes under anaerobic conditions, and method of producing microalgae.
-The problem is the large number of processes of research of biological digestion at UR LBE followed by more and more sophisticated sensors which create a large number of data with their measurement.
-Inline data from sensors, automated or semi-automated analyzers is connected to ODIN acquisition systems (from INRIA BIOCORE).
-In 2012, it manages 8 databases of 40 bioreactors with a volume between 1 L and 25 m3.
-The SILEX-LBE information system is now used for the acquisition and control of 5 bioprocesses of pilot size and 26 bioprocesses of laboratory size at the LBE.
-It is operational since March 2009.
+It is connected to ODIN (INRIA BIOCORE) acquisition systems for online data from sensors, automated or semi-automated analyzers.
+In 2012, it managed 8 databases of 40 bioreactors with volumes between 1 L and 25 m3.
+The SILEX-LBE information system is currently used for the acquisition and control of 5 pilot-scale bioprocesses, and 26 laboratory-scale bioprocesses at LBE.
+It has been operational since March 2009.
 In general, Silex is a data management software dedicated to bioprocesses.
-It collects, displays and analyzes data collected on bioprocesses, whether it is data measured by sensors, or observations and measurements carried out by operators.
+It makes it possible to collect, display and analyze data collected on bioprocesses, whether it is data measured by sensors, or observations and measurements made by operators.
 It presents the data via a web interface.
-It makes it possible to construct the process history by combining sensor data, off-line measurements and maintenance operations, which makes it easier to analyze the data a posteriori.
-It is independent of a commercial acquisition platform, offers the flexibility to monitor innovative processes, and allows the traceability of the experiments.
-Flexibility makes it possible to adapt the system to each new process.
-Symmetrically, it requires a major configuration effort for each new deployment.
+It makes it possible to build the history of the process by bringing together sensor data, off-line measurements and maintenance operations, which facilitates the analysis of the data a posteriori.
+It is independent of a commercial acquisition platform, offers the flexibility needed to monitor innovative processes, and allows the traceability of experiments.
+The flexibility allows the system to be adapted to each new process.
+Symmetrically, it requires a significant configuration effort for each new deployment.

 Collaboration: It is based on a modular software called SILEX, supported by the UMR MISTEA and the CATI-CODEX, also on the software ODIN carried by INRIA BIOCORE

-ChemFlow is a pedagogical IS dedicated to chemometry.
+ChemFlow is an educational IS dedicated to chemometrics.

-The aim is to allow a greater number of chemometric studies to be carried out within the framework of a ChemProject project comprising 3 axes: CheMoocs online courses, ChemFlow software and ChemData database.
-The MOOC was opened on the FUN (France Université Numérique) platform for the first session from 16 September to 25 November 2016.
+The objective is to enable a greater number of people to practice chemometrics within the framework of a ChemProject project comprising 3 axes: CheMoocs online courses, ChemFlow software and a ChemData database.
+The MOOC was opened on the FUN (France Université Numérique) platform for the first session from September 16 to November 25, 2016.

-The problem is the very large number of spectrometers sold in research and industry because it is a simple, fast, inexpensive and reliable tool.
-Since the 1970s, France has lost skills in chemometrics due to a lack of training in this field.
+The problem is the very large number of spectrometers sold in research and industry because it is a simple, fast, cheap and reliable tool.
+Since the 1970s, France has been losing skills in chemometrics due to a lack of training in this field.

-This is one of the results of an eponymous project funded first by Agropolis Foundation (2015-2016).
-This project continues in a second session of the MOOC, which was split into 2: CheMoocs Basic (2 October to 3 December 2017) and CheMoocs Advanced (23 October to 3 December 2017) via the FUN platform.
-This re-broadcast was financed by the INRA permanent formation in Montpellier.
-For the future we have turned to corporate sponsorship via SupAgro Foundation and Agropolis Foundation.
+It is one of the results of an eponymous project funded first by Agropolis Fondation (2015-2016).
+This project is continuing thanks to funding from INRA permanent training in Montpellier.
+The second session of the MOOC was split into 2: CheMoocs Basic (from October 2 to December 3, 2017) and CheMoocs Advanced (from October 23 to December 3, 2017).
+In 2018, we are at the third session with a new division: unsupervised methods (October-November 2018) and supervised methods (February-March 2019).
+For the future, we have turned to corporate sponsorship via SupAgro Fondation and Agropolis Fondation.

 TyPol is a typology of micropollutants to classify organic contaminants according to environmental properties and molecular characteristics.